 - It protects you in case your terminal is damaged, etc.

-Unfortunately, these “advantages” always fall short when you consider the total cost of leasing a terminal.
+Unfortunately, these “advantages” always fall short when considering the cost of leasing a terminal.
 Most standard leasing contracts lock merchants into four-year leases that cannot be canceled for any reason.
 For example, let’s say you’re on the hook for a four-year lease with 48 lease payments the moment you sign your contract.
-While $25 a month to lease the terminal might sound great in comparison to buying it outright, those monthly payments will add up to $1,200 over the life of the lease.
+While $25 a month to lease the terminal might sound great compared to buying it outright, those monthly payments will add up to $1,200 over the life of the lease.
 Even then, you won’t own the equipment.
-Considering you could purchase the average countertop terminal for around $200–$300, that’s a large rip-off.
+Considering you could purchase the average countertop terminal for around $200–$300, that’s a giant rip-off.

-Being stuck in a terminal lease is reason enough to consider switching providers and unfortunately, you’re very unlikely to get out of the remaining monthly payments on your lease, regardless of circumstances.
+Being stuck in a terminal lease is reason enough to consider switching providers.
+Unfortunately, you’re unlikely to get out of the remaining monthly payments on your lease, regardless of circumstances.
 As a small business owner, you should look for transparent processors that offer preprogrammed terminals that are yours to keep indefinitely for a reasonable price or solutions that integrate with current equipment for a seamless transition.
-It’s important to note that you’ll most likely have to return equipment leased from the old processor in order to close your account, even if you’ve made all the monthly payments required under your leasing contract.
+It’s important to note that you’ll likely have to return equipment leased from the old processor to close your account, even if you’ve made all the monthly payments required under your leasing contract.

 2. Long-Term Contracts & Pricey Early Termination Fees

-Before signing a contract, be sure to look for an automatic renewal clause that could extend the contract term after the initial term has expired.
-If you fail to notice such a clause, your contract will continue indefinitely with only a narrow window of time at the end of the current contract period where you can close your account without penalty.
-Early termination fees can vary greatly but typically run around $300–$500.
-In a worst-case scenario, a contract might also include a liquidated damages clause that could potentially set a business back thousands for closing its account.
+Before signing a contract, look for an automatic renewal clause that could extend the contract term after the initial period has expired.
+If you overlook such a clause, your agreement will continue indefinitely with only a narrow window of time at the end of the current contract period, where you can close your account without penalty.
+Early termination fees vary greatly but typically run around $300–$500.
+In a worst-case scenario, a contract might also include a liquidated damages clause that could set a business back thousands for closing its account.

-Lengthy contract terms and expensive termination fees aren’t so much a reason to jump ship to another competitor as they are a red flag to avoid signing up with a provider in the first place.
-If you’ve signed the dotted line and discover that you’re locked into a contract, the next critical steps include reviewing the fine print, understanding the requirements for closing your account, and following them to a T. Make sure to time your switch to avoid the automatic renewal date and expensive early termination fees.
+Lengthy contract terms and expensive termination fees aren’t a reason to jump ship to another competitor as they are a red flag to avoid signing up with a provider in the first place.
+Suppose you’ve signed the dotted line and discovered that you’re locked into a contract.
+In that case, the next critical steps include reviewing the fine print, understanding the requirements for closing your account, and following them to a T. Make sure to time your switch to avoid the automatic renewal date and expensive early termination fees.

 3. Poor Customer Service & Support

 Unfortunately, many merchants fail to consider the importance of customer service and support until they need to use it.
-If you’re having to jump through hoops just to get customer service, it’s likely time to consider switching to a provider that’s actually there to support you.
+If you have to jump through hoops to get customer service, it’s likely time to consider switching to a provider that’s there to support you.
 When you have a question, you shouldn’t have to wait.
-To keep your business running seamlessly and accepting payments at all times, it’s critical to find a provider that offers not only around-the-clock support but also an online bank of resources that you can access anytime.
-This ensures that you, your employees, and your customers don’t run into unpredictable situations with no one there to have your back.
+To keep your business running seamlessly and accepting payments at all times, it’s critical to find a provider that offers around-the-clock support and an online bank of resources that you can access anytime.
+This ensures that you, your employees, and your customers don’t run into unpredictable situations with anyone to have your back.

-It’s smart to research a provider’s reputation for customer service online before signing up.
+It’s wise to research a provider’s reputation for customer service online before signing up.
 The BBB and other consumer protection sites such as TrustPilot are excellent resources for this type of information.
-Reviews that are turned off or simply withheld online is a major indication that a payment processor’s customer service is lacking, most likely due to long-term contracts that prevent businesses from leaving for an alternative processor.
+Reviews turned off or withheld online indicate that a payment processor’s customer service is lacking, most likely due to long-term contracts that prevent businesses from leaving for an alternative processor.

 If you’re experiencing one or more of the situations described above, it may be time to consider alternative providers.
-Whether you’re looking to consolidate all payment channels under one roof or simply need a provider that has your back, we’re here to help.
+Whether you’re looking to consolidate all payment channels under one roof or need a provider with your back, we’re here to help.